Devanoux/42_Fdf/README.md

 ![42](https://img.shields.io/badge/-42-black?style=for-the-badge&logo=42&logoColor=white) ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)

 ## Project's descrition
 Fdf representing a landscape as a 3D object in wich all surfaces are outlined in lines.
+For working the programm only need a file filled of digit.
 It's a 42 projects to learn how to use the minilibx a little libraries to manage window and display pixel on the screen.

 ## Project's Features